gonewaje/installation-kubernetes-multimaster/README.md

 # INSTALLATION KUBERNETES MULTI MASTER FOR DEVOPS
-install kubernetes multimaster Ubuntu 20.04 LTS
+install kubernetes multimaster Ubuntu 22.04 LTS
+This steps run in GCP and using internal DNS of GCE

 # ARSITEKTUR (TOPOLOGI)